tbarbette/cpulatency/README.md

-# CPU Memory Access Animation
+# CPU Memory Access Latency Animation

 This React + Vite project displays an animation illustrating the movement of dots representing memory accesses between different levels (L1, L2, L3, RAM) and the register of a CPU.
 The speed of the dots is proportional to the real access time of each memory level and can be adjusted via a slider.
 The latency of the components is programmable too.